siemens/gencmpclient/README.md

 export OPENSSL_DIR=/usr/local
 ```

-In the newly created directory `genCMPClient` you can build the library simply with
+In the newly created directory `genCMPClient` you can build the software simply with
 ```
 make
 ```